 have two upper petals, curved slightly backwards, two side petals and one broader lower petal.
-All are yellow at the base, the lowest 3 have a few parallel purple lines also at the base, while the lower surface of the side petals has a group of short, thick hairs.
-Underneath are five smaller, light green sepals and a nectar spur.
-The undersides of the petals have a pinkish tinge.
+All are yellow at the base, the lowest 3 have a few parallel purple veins also at the base, while the lower surface of the side petals has a group of short, thick hairs.
+Underneath are five smaller, light green sepals and a short, yellowish spur.
+The undersides of the petals may have a pinkish tinge.

 Flowers are about 3/4 of an inch in diameter and produced in small numbers (only a few are in bloom at any one time), so they are relatively inconspicuous compared to the large green, heart-shaped leaves, which grow in abundance along the lower stems.
 Flowers point downwards, and grow from the upper leaf axils.
 Stems have a covering of very short, rough hairs.